notnotse/timespector-bot/README.md

 `COUCH_DB_PROJECT_NAME`
 This variable holds the name of the project database.
-Name of database where projects ar retrieved.
+Name of database where projects are retrieved.
 Default value: project

 `COUCH_DB_TIME_URL`